 We have a variety of advertising options which would give your courses an instant visibility to a very large set of developers, designers and data scientists.View Plans

-Software development cycle involves a lot of steps and takes time.
+The software development cycle involves a lot of steps and takes time.
 DevOps is a practice that aims to reduce the time taken for the software development cycle to complete.
 The key for DevOps is “Automation”.
-DevOps practices work well with agile and continuous delivery methodologies, making the software ready to be released in very less time.
+DevOps practices work well with agile and continuous delivery methodologies, making the software ready to be released in very little time.
 With the use of DevOps, there is continuous improvement in systems delivery, creativity, and knowledge.
 Software developers can thus achieve more growth using these practices.

 How to Become a DevOps Engineer

 While DevOps is a practice, it is often used as a job title nowadays because it involves knowledge of various stages of the software development lifecycle.

 DevOps is a combined term of Dev (development) and Ops (operations).
 Some of the benefits of DevOps practices are –

 - Product or software is always ready to be released to the market.